 Visit the World Famous Tabasco Factory

-You can’t make a visit to Avery Island without a tour of the Tabasco Factory.
+You can’t visit Avery Island without a tour of the Tabasco Factory.

 After your tour, stop for a look around the Country Store.
 Then indulge your appetite with true Cajun fare at 1868, Tabasco’s cafeteria-style restaurant.